briandfoy/briandfoy.github.io/_posts/2013-02-16-perl-people-society-mobs.md

 That's not a bad thing, necessarily.
 Hiding or denying it, however, distorts the economics.
 What's good for you locally might not be good Perl globally.
 Are the changes that you want in Perl good for you or good for everyone?
 What would change in Perl if you got what you wanted?

 Most people want to keep getting paid to do Perl work.
-That is, the reason you probably care is that you have based your livlihood on it.
+That is, the reason you probably care is that you have based your livelihood on it.
 Sure, you probably enjoy working in Perl, but you don't have to have a job in Perl to work in Perl.
 Maybe you're pretty far along in your career and quite the Perl expert.
 You have a significant investment in Perl.
 That's understandable.
-However, that's not different than any other field or endevour.
+However, that's not different than any other field or endeavor.
 When was the last time most people went to the blacksmith, cooper, or baker?
 Life moves on.

 How do you keep doing what you want to do, then?
 You have to convince, somehow, that the brand of Perl means something useful to other people.
 Those other people have to be the sort of person who can spend capital to allow you to fulfill your goal (staying employed, contributing hardware to TPF, sponsoring a conference, whatever).
 You want to create in people's minds the perception that Perl has much more "utility" than some other tool for certain kinds of problems, and that Perl compares more favorably than some other tool.
 Typically, people promoting tools aren't going to extol the virtues of other tools or the trade-offs in their preferred tool though.